zoujiaqing/Signal-Server/README.md

 ### General

-### Running the server

 - Get the server running on an `https` certified domain.
 This will probably fix many errors related to probing / connecting to the server

+  - Set up a new NGINX repo and configure NGINX `docker-compose`

+- Set up [RegistrationService](https://github.com/signalapp/registration-service), which will require either annother EC2 instance or a docker container that can assume IAM roles

+  - Change docker containers to one that can assume EC2 roles, like [this one](https://github.com/swipely/iam-docker) or [this one](https://github.com/billtrust/iam-docker-run)

+### Running the server

 - Make EC2 role and policy narrower

 ### Documentation

-- Revisit [AWS appConfig docs](docs/config-documentation.md#aws-appconfig) and clean up the AWS appConfig cloud input
+- Revisit [AWS appConfig docs](docs/si .signal-server-configuration.md#aws-appconfig) and clean up the AWS appConfig cloud input

 ### Extra Credit